roshantitus/sql-query-browser-for-elasticsearch/readme.md

 mvn jetty:run
 ```

-You can then access petclinic here: http://localhost:8080/query-tool/
+You can then access the sql query browser here: http://localhost:8080/query-tool/

 ## In case you find a bug/suggested improvement for Sql Query Browser for Elasticsearch
 Our issue tracker is available here: https://github.com/roshantitus/sql-query-browser-for-elasticsearch/issues